shawnalbertson/sentinel_data/README.md

 which gathers satellite data from across the globe.
 More information about this data can be found here: https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2.

-Specifically, the scripts readtif.py and helperFunctions.py work to load and read the data in from a Sentinel-2 GeoTIFF file, identify the presence of clouds, and use this information to modify another GeoTIFF file.
+The scripts runProcessing.py and gdalClasses.py work to load and read the data in from a Sentinel-2 GeoTIFF file, identify the presence of clouds, and use this information to modify another GeoTIFF file.